 This field shall be a 3-byte field.
-It shall specify in binary notation the running number of the highest-numbered previous Basic Group in which a Separator Mark, an Access Point or the beginning of an Unprocessed Record occurred.
+It shall specify in binary notation the running number of the highest-numbered previous Basic Group in which a Separator Mark or the beginning of an Unprocessed Record occurred.
 If no such Basic Group exists, this field shall be set to all ZEROs.